Six things a recruiter expects of you during your Orange job interview

 • Show that you can see yourself doing this job

-You are prepared for the interview
+1. Once you’ve prepared the interview

 For example, start your interview by saying, “I watched your video about cybersecurity at Orange.
 I learnt a lot, but I still have a couple of questions for you.”
 This is what matters: getting to grips with the job offer, digging deeper, and showing up with questions.